denis23x/takabase-ssr/src/assets/markdown/terms/cookie-policy.md

 ### 9. Contact Information {.divider .divider-start}

-If you have any questions about our use of cookies, please contact Denis Iakimenko via Telegram at [https://t.me/denis23x](https://t.me/denis23x)
+If you have any questions about this use of cookies, please contact Denis Iakimenko via Telegram at [https://t.me/denis23x](https://t.me/denis23x)